 The term Easter Triduum might not sound familiar to you; however, you are very familiar with it.
-The Triduum is the threeday celebration of the death and resurrection of Christ-Holy Thursday, Good Friday and Easter Vigil/Easter Sunday.
+The Triduum (TRIH-doo-um) is the three-day celebration of the death and resurrection of Christ-Holy Thursday, Good Friday, and Easter Vigil/Easter Sunday.

 The Church meets at times during those three days to remember what it is that Jesus has done for us.